canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     syntax ``label+1234``.

 size
     (*optional*) Size of the partition.
-If not specified, will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk.
+If not specified, the size will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk.

 type
     (*required*) The type of the partition.
 This field takes one of these